What Are Standard Wardrobe Depth Dimensions?

 Ideally, you want to go as big as possible because let’s face it, you can never have enough storage space!
 However, you need to be realistic too.
 You need to think practically about whether there will be enough clearance room to easily open doors.
 You also need to determine how much room you want left to move around freely in.

-Let’s “talk” wardrobe sizes and options:
+Let’s “talk” wardrobe dimensions and options:

 The Best Hinged Wardrobe Sizes